ryanjmccartan/groceryguru/README.md

 ## Acknowledgments

-* Thank you to my Porta cohort, my instructors Casie and Dev, and the rest of the Prime Digital Academy Staff for giving me the support and encouragement to make this project.
+* Thank you to my Porta cohort, my instructors Casie and Dev, and the rest of the Prime Digital Academy Staff for giving me the support and encouragement to make this application.